Lumyn-Labs/docs/wpilib-vendordep/README.md

 ## Modules

 Modules are a powerful feature of Lumyn Labs devices that allow you to extend the functionality of the device.
 Modules can connect over a variety of protocols, such as I2C, SPI, and UART, and can be used to interface with sensors, co-processors, and other devices.
 Additionally, with custom firmware, you can create your own modules to interface with custom hardware.
-Due to the wide variety of modules available, this section will not cover all possible use-cases, but will provide a general overview of how to interact with modules using the built-in modules.
+Due to the wide variety of modules available, this section will not cover all possible use cases, but will provide a general overview of how to interact with them using the built-in module system.

 ### Register a Module